 As these people reached the smaller Flores Island, the scarce ecosystem could not sustain these comparatively large beings.
 Started a process of island dwarfism – with each generation the medium height of people decreased.

 A very interesting find is some 700 thousand years old human remnants in Mata Menge Cave some 75 km east from Liang Bua.
 These teeth and part of jaw belongs to a locally adapted, dwarfed humans, most likely still belonging to Homo habilis species.
 It is highly likely that these were the ancestors of Homo floresiensis.

 It is somewhat suspicious that they disappeared around the time when the modern people – Homo sapiens – came here.
 It is tempting to assume, that they were eliminated by the “next” humans – in Liang Bua have been discovered some 46 thousand years old teeth of other, most likely modern humans.

 How did they look?

 The first discovered specimen – some 30 years old woman – was 1.1 m tall (when she lived).
 Her weight was around 25 kg.
-She was comparatively large – other known Homo floresiensis was even smaller – 90 – 100 cm tall.
+She was comparatively large – another known Homo floresiensis was even smaller – 90 – 100 cm tall.

 Were they intelligent?

 In spite of the small brain, these people were sensible and rational.
 They made and used stone tools – small ones, corresponding to their stature.
 It is possible that these people successfully hunted local, dwarf elephants – remnants of this animal were found in the same layer where were found stone tools.
 It is possible that they even mastered the use of fire.

 Other discoveries of Liang Bua

 During the exploration, there were made other very interesting discoveries – turns out that Homo floresiensis lived in unusual and often sinister environment.